TrueConf/pyVideoSDK-VoiceControl/README.md

 * Paul Robinson 3 — `Call Paul Robinson three`
 * 123-456 — `Call one two three four five six` (recommended option) or `Call one hundred and twenty-three four hundred and fifty-six` (may lead to inaccurate recognition).

 If the display name includes emojis, you do not have to pronounce them separately.

-## Data needed for authorization on the test server

-Go to the Telegram bot [@TrueConfSDKPromoBot](https://t.me/TrueConfSDKPromoBot) to get the server address, login, and password.